act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 </html>
 ```

+[associated]: #heading-section-association 'Definition of association between headings and sections'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[section of the content]: #section-of-content 'Definition of section of content'
+[programmatic section of content]: #programmatic-section-of-content 'Definition of programmatic section of content'
 [semantic role]: #semantic-role 'Definition of semantic role'
 [visible]: #visible 'Definition of visible'